rofhiwasebeyi-ops/Fake-News-Detection/README.md

 The actual datasets are not included in this repository because of their size and distribution considerations.

-Instructions and links for accessing the datasets are provided in:
+Links for accessing the datasets are provided in:

 ```text
 dataset_and_model_links.txt